RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 The sidechain signal is passed from left to right.
 If you use an [S.C.
 Filter](#sc-filters), then that filtered signal is passed in its filtered state to the next processor.

-The confusing part (at first!) is on the compressors that have their own sidechain filter.
+The confusing part (at first!) is that the compressors have their own sidechain filters.
 So if you use the HPF on a FET Pressor, that high passed sidechain is _not_ sent in its high-passed state to the next processor.

 The sidechain signal routing behaviour makes sense.
 It allows you to manage each dynamics processor with its own high pass filter, but use S.C.
 Filters to make serial changes to the sidechain signal (useful when you are using some sort of Comp->EQ->Comp flow).

 Omitting any sort of explicit routing reduces UI clutter.
-I initially wished I could route things into the sidechain signal path, but while using the plugin in projects I never once stumbled across a scenario where that was necessary.
+I initially wished I could route things into the sidechain signal path, however I never once stumbled across a scenario where that was necessary.

+All of the dynamics modules have a "Mon" button that allows you to solo the sidechain at that point.

 ## Auto Gain